mattiaspersson09/junisert/junisert-api/DISCLAIMER.md

 ## Internal API disclaimer

-Classes will be considered indefinitely unstable and should NOT be directly used by an external user of this API because they can be changed without proper notice.
+Classes inside the *internal* package will be considered indefinitely unstable.
+They should NOT be directly used by an external user of this API since they can be changed without proper notice.
-Disclaimer is also added to javadoc for every publicly visible class of internal package:
+Disclaimer is also added to javadoc for every publicly visible class of the internal package:
 ```java
 /**
  * <strong>INTERNAL DISCLAIMER:</strong>